roxanageambasu/roxanageambasu.github.io/04-teaching.md

 ## M.S.
 System-Track Advising

 I serve as an M.S. advisor for the systems track.
-I hold office hours for systems-track MS advising on **Wednesdays 11am-12:00pm**.
+I hold office hours for systems-track MS advising on **Thursdays 1:30pm-2pm**.
 Please come to the office hour instead of writing emails or requesting appointments.
 On-demand appointments will only be granted under special circumstances.
 </p>